What Is The Purpose Of Your Webcam Hosting Service?

 Can I Record My Cameras Too?

 Yes.
-Recording to our media servers is included with our premium plans and you can add it as an option to our other plans too.
+Recording to our media servers is included with our professional plan and you can add it as an option to our other plans too.
 Remote recording is really useful especially when using IP cameras as you dont need any specialised expensive equipment on site.

-The cameras are recorded to our media servers and stored for a duration depending on how much you want to pay for.
-These recordings are avaialble for you to view and download at will until the expiry period you have se up when they are automatically deleted on a rolling basis of oldest first.
+The cameras are recorded to our media servers and stored for a duration of 48 hours for.
+These recordings are avaialble for you to view and download at will until they expire in a rolling 48 hour period, so as the newest recordings are added the oldest are deleted.
+Recordings are stored in sequential 5 minute clips so its easy to find the time and download just the recordings you want and its easy to do on mobile connections too without using up tons of data.
 You only pay per camera too so its a very secure, reliable and cost effective way to store your camera feeds.

 Can I run an HD webcam with a larger display area than 320 x 240?